joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 - A `type` field, which contains the goal type (default or negative).
 - An optional `variables` object, which lists any variables present on this goal.

+The web backend may send multiple copies of this packet to a Plugin during the course of a game.
+Any packets after the first may be ignored.
+This means that a board may not be modified after a Plugin websocket is opened.

 ### Player Boards